Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Overall dynamics: Frequency-integrated gray RHD Simulations

 The ejecta morphology from the thin disk and the thick disk are different as shown in Figure~\ref{fig:hdisk_ej_dens}.
 In both cases, the forward and backward ejecta are asymmetric.
-H03\_md\_v0.1c is similar to the H1\_md\_v0.1c.
-H3\_md\_v0.1c, however, shows more extend backward ejecta.
-The ejecta expanding speed is slower than the thinner disk.
+With other parameters fixed, the run with $H_{\rm disk}=0.3R_{*}$ is similar to the run with $H_{\rm disk}=R_{*}$.
+But the run with $H_{\rm disk}=3R_{*}$ shows more extended backward ejecta.
+The ejecta's expanding speed is slower than the $H_{\rm disk}=0.3R_{*}$ and $H_{\rm disk}=R_{*}$ disks.

 The bow shock structure is relatively insensitive to $H_{\rm disk}$.
-In Figure~\ref{fig:hdisk_shock}, the bow shock opening angles are similar in H3\_md\_v0.1c and H03\_md\_v0.1c, the radiation energy density at the shock front is also comparable.
+In Figure~\ref{fig:hdisk_shock}, the bow shock opening angles are similar in H3\_md\_v0.1c and H0.3\_md\_v0.1c, the radiation energy density at the shock front is also comparable.
 However, there are larger volume of optically thick gas in H3\_md\_v0.1c, leading to enhanced radiation energy density in the disk.
 The diffusion timescale in the disk is roughly $t_{\rm diff,disk}\sim\tau_{\rm disk}H_{\rm disk}/c$, so when fixing $\tau_{\rm disk}$, larger $H_{\rm disk}$ suggests slower diffusion of photons that are produced at the shockfront.
 The shocked gas also remains in the disk for longer time, energy loss in the disk leads to slower expansion.
 The forward and backward ejecta are more symmetric in size.